 In my current WIP, I dive a bit into the social history of the townspeople that my journalist is writing about.
 The more she uncovers about one of the oldest buildings in town, the more prominent folks will stop at nothing to silence her.

 So, the next time you’re writing historical fiction or reading historical fiction, appreciate the amount of research the author took to create even a small scene to “get the facts just right.”
 It really adds meaning to the depth of the novel.

-What interesting town research have you read about or uncovered?
+What interesting towns have you read about?